 Federal Criminal Code Section 217.1 specifies that any person who directs, or has the authority to direct, how another person does their work or performs work-related tasks has a legal duty to take reasonable steps to prevent bodily harm to that person, or any other person, arising from that work or task.
 For more information, see:

-For more information on these responsibilities please visit our website. www.bcforestsafe.org/resource/woodlot-and-small-tenure-safety-resources/
+For more information on these responsibilities please go to the link below. www.bcforestsafe.org/resource/woodlot-and-small-tenure-safety-resources/

 Tenure Manager/Supervisor Responsibilities: